 Ted began to be passionate about amateur astronomy when he first saw the moons of Jupiter through a telescope from the high, clear air of the Sierra Nevada mountains.
 He is a past President of the New Hampshire Astronomical Society and is currently a NASA/JPL Solar System Ambassador.
 He was the first to receive the 250-hour award pin for public outreach from the Sidewalk Astronomers of America, a nationwide public service organization.
 After purchasing a home in Fountain Hills, he co-founded the Fountain Hills Astronomy Club and continues to help organize their monthly public viewing sessions in Centennial Circle.

 Clayton is a new resident of Fountain Hills who moved here from the brightly lit city of Providence, Rhode Island.
 It wasn’t too long until he discovered beautiful Fountain Hills, and fell in love with the small town feel away from the hustle and bustle.
 The limited commercial and street lighting were a huge plus in his decision to move here.
-Clayton is an IT Manager for CVS Health, and sits on the board of the Fountain Hills Toastmasters Club, the Fountain Hills Leadership Academy, Out & Equal Arizona, and the committee for Fountain Hills Relay for Life.
+Clayton is an IT Manager for CVS Health, a member of the Fountain Hills Toastmasters Club, on the committee for the Fountain Hills Leadership Academy, Out & Equal Arizona, and the Fountain Hills Relay for Life.
 He enjoys volunteering his time in the community and meeting new people.
 Visit him at ClaytonCorey.com

 Amberleigh is a 5 year resident of Fountain Hills, and currently a Planning & Zoning Commissioner.
 Our community’s dark skies is one of the main reasons why she chose to move to Fountain Hills; there is nothing more serene and quiet than looking up at the darkness and seeing the wonders of the universe at night.
 She participates in the Dark Skies of Fountain Hills Association with hopes to preserve the serenity for each night ahead and to help all residents appreciate the special significance and value the Dark Skies certification can bring to the community.